 Remember.
 If you are looking for ideas for a vacation this summer, get a copy of my new book, “The Best Of One Tank Trips”.
 You can order an autographed copy on this page.

 The first, somber holiday of the summer begins next weekend.
 Memorial Day.
 25 years ago I took a One Tank Trip to our nation’s capitol to show the sights to my then 10 year old son, Craig.
 Our videographer was Bob Wilkinson.
 On the way we stopped at Gettysburg, Pennsylvania.
 It was this horrible battle in the Civil War that contributed greatly to the day we now mark as “Memorial Day”.
 A day that sometimes gets lost in the picnics and parties that now seem to be the norm for this most somber of holidays.
 Join us this week for another Classic One Tank Trip as we revisit the place where Abraham Lincoln made his immortal speech, The Gettysburg Address.

 The mighty Mystic Belle is a fixture on the downtown Vermilion waterfront.
 The dimutive vessel that resembles a toy paddlewheel boat can carry more than a dozen people and, if the river is not too high, it can slip under the bridge and even go for a distance upriver to the south.
 But in either case you get a really good way to see the beautiful homes in the Vermilion Lagoons and hear stories about the people who have lived and worked the river.
 We took this ride many years ago and Don Parsons now owns and operates the tiny cruise boat but I am happy to report the stories are still great and the ride, on a warm spring day can’t be beat.

-Remember, if you are looking for other things to do this winter,check out my book, “The Best of One Tank Trips” available on this page.
+If you are looking for other ideas remember you can order my new book, “The Best of One Tank Trips” on this page.